 In order to debunk the bias that GIFS are not a serious thing, Here are some facts & statistics that will shock all the skeptics:

-GIPHY has an unbelievable 600 million USD worth! with total funding of over 150 million USD.
+GIPHY , unbelievably, is worth $600m!
+The company has received funding totaling over 150 million USD.
 There are over 250 million monthly users on GIPHY, and it serves over 2 billion GIFs daily.

-In 2015 Facebook added the option to send GIFs on Messenger and right at the same year, 5 million GIFs sent daily via messenger.
-In 2017, 25000 GIFs sent through Messenger per minute which means 36 million GIFs daily!
+In 2015 Facebook added the option to send GIFs on Messenger and right in the same year, 5 million GIFs were sent daily via messenger.
+In 2017, 25000 GIFs were sent through Messenger per minute which means 36 million GIFs daily!

-November 2016 was a real progression for GIFs when WhatsApp added the same options as well and a stunning number of 70 million GIFs are sent via WhatsApp chats daily.
+November 2016, the use of GIFs grew the more when WhatsApp added the same options as well and a stunning number of 70 million GIFs are sent via WhatsApp chats daily.

 In general, a GIF becomes a good one when it’s fun and resonating with your audience.